offensive-packaging/documentation/sherlock/index.md

                          request; increases runtime; requires Tor to be installed and in system path.
    --csv                 Create Comma-Separated Values (CSV) File.
+   --xlsx                Create the standard file for the modern Microsoft
+                         Excel spreadsheet (xslx).
    --site SITE_NAME      Limit analysis to just the listed sites.
 Add multiple
                          options to specify more than one site.
    --proxy PROXY_URL, -p PROXY_URL